baratine/bartil/README.md

 `baratine/modules/`

-How is Bache Implemented
+How is Bartil Implemented
 ========================
-Bache data structures are each a journaled `@Service`:
+Bartil data structures are each a journaled `@Service`:

 ```java
     @Journal